topalovic/duplo/README.md

 ## Installation

-Add this line to your application's Gemfile, presumably in the "development" or "test" group:
+Add this line to your application's Gemfile:

 ```ruby
 gem "duplo"